How to Compress a H.265 Video in MP4 to H.264 for Mac

 Optional!
 It seems sensible that there are some occasions your imported music for devices playback may be inaudible or need a volume enhancement, thankfully, this utility can easily make this fixed using "Effect" menu under "Edit" option on the top toolbar to adjust the volume of music by dragging "Volume" scroll bar.

-Step 3: Start the conversion from FLAC to ALAC (.m4a) on Mac
+Step 3: Start the conversion from FLAC to ALAC (.m4a) for iTunes on Mac

 After all set done, remember to make sure you know where you intend to save the converted FLAC music file.
 Press "Browse" button beneath "Settings" to specify a local folder on your Mac.